azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab4-conditionalResources.md

 OK, let's tweak the public IP resource so that it only gets created if the dnsLabelPrefix parameter is defined.

 Let's introduce the condition statement now.
 It is good practice to put it right at the top of the resource block for readability.
-When you include it then  the resource will only be created of the condition test returns true.
+When you include it, the resource will only be created if the condition test returns true.
 If you remember the various [functions](https://aka.ms/armfunctions) we looked at in the earlier lab then a lot more of these become useful to us now.

 In terms of additional reading there is a great [Azure blog post](https://azure.microsoft.com/en-gb/blog/create-flexible-arm-templates-using-conditions-and-logical-functions/) that is worth looking at as it gives some real examples on how these can be used.
 Also Sam Cogan (who wrote our snippets) has a nice [blog post](https://samcogan.com/conditions-in-arm-templates-the-right-way/) on this subject as well, linking to the presentation from [//Build](https://channel9.msdn.com/Events/Build/2017/B8107) back in May 2017.

 OK, let's do this in sections and take it step by step.
 There is a lot to get right with conditions and plenty that can go wrong, so move slowly and make sure you take in any implications as you go through.

-First oif all, let's make a new variable based on whether the dnsLabelPrefix is set:
+First of all, let's make a new variable based on whether the dnsLabelPrefix is set:

 ```json
   "variables": {